 4. Engage With Your Followers

-If you can find the time, you really should invest some efforts in becoming an active member of the Pinterest community.
+If you can find the time, you really should invest some effort into becoming an active member of the Pinterest community.
 Offering quality boards for travelers to follow and attractive pins to save is great of course, but if you go the extra mile and give someone a follow or save their pin, they will be much more inclined to return the favor for you.

 This will help you to grow your following much more quickly, and it also provides a great opportunity to engage with potential and former guests of your vacation rental!
 You have the chance to really elevate their whole guest experience and give it a special, personal touch.